rrooggiieerr/axaremote.py/README.md

 Close the window: `python3 -m axaremote <serial port> close`

-If you add the argument `--wait` to the open or close command the process will wait till the screen is down/up and show the progress.
+If you add the argument `--wait` to the open or close command the process will wait till the window is open/close and show the progress.